sybrew/the-seo-framework/readme.txt

 - TODO More term options.
 - Downgrading & Backward compatibility warnings.
 - Mixed taxonomies on post type related settings.
-- TODO As smart as a self-driving car: Tooltips stay between the lines.
+- As smart as a self-driving car: Tooltips stay between the lines.
 Tesla needs me.
 - TODO Finally (really) translator friendly.
 - New posts are indexed faster with an even smarter sitemap.
 - The monolithic facade "the_seo_framework()" is now much lighter, as we offloaded loads of administrative functionality to other files.